 White Russian variations

-Technically, of course, the White Russian is already a twist itself.
-But still, the White Russian offers plenty of room for its own tweaks.
-There are few other cocktails where this is so easy.
+Technically, the White Russian is already a twist itself.
+Still, the recipe offers plenty of room for its own tweaks.
+There are few other cocktails where this is so easy:

 Equipment